thuychang404/moodboard-ai/README.md

    ```

 3. **Configure environment variables (if needed):**
-   - Create a `.env` file for frontend secrets (do not commit this file).
+   - Create a `.env` file for frontend secrets.

 4. **Start the frontend:**
    ```sh